Make-School-Courses/FEW-1.2-JavaScript-Foundations/class-09/README.md

 Repeat the process again mixing group/pairs.

 End class with a review of the problems and solutions that were developed during class.

+## After class

+- Finish up the Oregon Trail Project
+- Code review your work with another student